jacobrdz77/jacobrdz77/README.md

 ## a Software Developer

 - 👀 I’m interested in landing a job as a Frontend Developer.
-- 🌱 I'm currently mastering NextJS and all of its features.
+- 🌱 I'm currently mastering NextJS by creating a full stack application.
 - 📫 I enjoy playing trumpet and listening to music.
 ## Links
 - ### [Portfolio](https://jacob-rodriguez.vercel.app/)